KyryloDvornyk/taxi-service/README.md

 # Taxi service

 Taxi service is a Java project for client for working with server and database.
 This is my pet project.
 Client can log in with browser and use primitive user interface to work with data from db.
+Client can add, update, delete, get data from db.

 ## Installation